eHealthAfrica/aether/aether-common-library/aether/common/multitenancy/README.md

   (`settings.DEFAULT_REALM`) if missing.
 If multi-tenancy is not enabled returns `None`.

-- `save_mt(request)` assigns the object to the current realm.
+- `add_to_realm(request)` adds the object to the current realm even if it already belongs to another one.
 If multi-tenancy is not enabled does nothing.

 ```python
 class MyModel(MtModelAbstract):